DataChefHQ/damavand/README.md

 - Startups: Accelerate the development and deployment of cloud-native applications.
 - Enterprises: Ensure scalability, maintainability, and flexibility in cloud applications.
-- Developers: Bridge the gap between infrastructure and application code, allowing you to focus on what you do best—coding.
+- Developers: Damavand allows you to focus on your expertise—whether it's backend development, data engineering, or another area—without worrying about the complexities of cloud architecture.
+For advanced users, it provides rich layers of customization to push the boundaries of optimizing solutions for specific cloud providers.

 ## What Damavand is Not